DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 [...]

 "But now is my chance.
-In place of Io's humans and all of foreign gods I challenge you.
+In place of Io's humans and all of sidhes I challenge you.
 With all of my spirit!"

 [Huh!]

 He scorned.

-[All of foreign gods?
+[All of sidhes?
 I have no need for such weaklings!]

 Magic power started making noise in air.
 The fallen angel's sword that was clashing with Code Holder, started getting even more supply of magic power.